yedaysal/cybersift-assignment/README.md

 3. **Monitoring Stack**, which is the gatherer, storekeeper and visualizer of the collected metric data of the host operating system.

 For more information and to get started with setup process, follow [**this**](./infrastructure/ansible/README.md) link.

+## Assignment Report

+The assignment report, which highlights the work has done and the results obtained, can be accessed through [this](./REPORT.md) link.